raja543sekhar/Mantella/README.md

 ## Getting started

-Welcome, in the following you will learn about common use cases and concepts for getting started with Salp:
+In the following you will learn about common use cases and concepts for getting started with Salp:

 - [Loading data & creating matrices](#loading-data--creating-matrices)
 - [Calculations & data analysis](#calculations--data-analysis)